Nuruddin999/blogAPP/README.md

 samples, guidance on mobile development, and a full API reference.

 ### to do:
-use "then" in await functions instead if/else;
+- use "then" in await functions instead if/else;
+- use catchError in future functions;